gbowerman/twitter-code/azurefunctions/dailyreport/readme.md

     }
     ```

-4. Use the \_\_init\_\_.py and requirements.txt files from this repo and overwrite the corresponding files that were created for your function.
+4. Using the \_\_init\_\_.py and requirements.txt files from this repo,  overwrite the corresponding stub files that were created for your function.

 5. Publish your function to Azure.
 Note: It will not be ready to run until you set the required application settings listed below.